SyedNoorAliDev/Bank-System/HowItWorks.md

 Withdraw/deposit money from any account.

 How to make it functional??
+1) Download all the given files.

-1) Make 3 txt files:   Persons.txt,  Accounts.txt,  Clients.txt
+3) Make 3 txt files:   Persons.txt,  Accounts.txt,  Clients.txt.

 3) Save All the files including these three text files in a package named as BankSys (Package Name may differ, and you can change it in your files )